Tray Headless

 Which should I use?

-IncludesSkills, research subagent, build process, validation surfacing, workspace pinningThe platform tools only
+IncludesSkills, research subagent, build process, validation surfacingThe platform tools only

 What you getGuided workflow building + platform toolsPlatform tools only

-The Claude Code plugin is one client of the Tray MCP server; the difference is that the plugin adds the guided build process, skills, research subagent, and workspace pinning on top.
+The guided plugin is one client of the Tray MCP server; the difference is that the plugin adds the guided build process, skills, and a research subagent on top.
 The raw server gives you the tools, and you (or your agent) drive them.

 How it fits together